Andy2887/RustyDB/README.md

 ## Acknowledgements

 This project was developed as part of **CS339: Introduction to Database Systems** at **Northwestern University**.
-The implementation builds upon starter code provided by the course, with student contributions focusing on core database system components.
+The implementation builds upon starter code provided by the course, with student contributions focusing on core database system components such as storage engine, query planner and executors.

-### Student Contributions

-- **Storage Engine Development**: Developed a comprehensive storage engine for a relational database system using Rust, implementing efficient data management and persistence mechanisms

-- **B+-Tree Indexing**: Implemented B+-tree indexing structure enabling efficient record lookups, updates, and range queries for optimal database performance

-- **Database Operators**: Engineered essential database operators including filters, joins, and aggregation functions to execute complex SQL queries with proper optimization

-The project demonstrates practical implementation of fundamental database concepts including buffer pool management, query execution, and storage optimization techniques covered in the CS339 curriculum.